-Samoan obesity epidemic starts at birthFebruary 5th, 2013 in Overweight and Obesity /
+Samoan obesity epidemic starts at birthFebruary 5, 2013 in Medicine & Health / Overweight and Obesity

 As some Pacific island cultures have "westernized" over the last several decades, among the changes has been a dramatic increase in obesity.
 Researchers don't understand all the reasons why, but even a decade ago in American Samoa 59 percent of men and 71 percent of women were obese.
 A new Brown University study finds that the Samoan epidemic of obesity may start with rapid weight gain in early infancy.